Termite

 Unlike their drywood cousins, subterranean termites don’t leave visible pellets or frass piles behind.
 Instead, you’ll notice mud tubes along your walls and foundation — these are essential signs of termites in your home.
 These industrious pests create these tunnels by mixing soil, wood particles, and their own waste, forming protective pathways between their colony and food sources.

 When you spot these mud tubes, it’s imperative to act quickly.
-These structures not only indicate termite presence but also serve as early warning signs of potential structural damage to your home.
+These structures not only indicate termite presence but also serve as early warning signs of potential structural damage to your house.
+Subterranean termite colonies can number in the millions, and because they work underground and inside walls, the mud tubes and associated wood damage are often the only visible evidence of their nests until significant structural damage has occurred.

 Dampwood Dropping Color Variations